Small-time asymptotics for a general local-stochastic volatility model with a jump-to-default: curvature and the heat kernel expansion: Small-time asymptotics for call options

-\sk \sk \begin{rem} The gauge transformation trick here only works when the correlation $\rho=0$, unless we impose a specific functional form for $\mu(y)$, see subsection \ref{subsection:RhoNotZero} for details.
-We would expect a similar result to hold in for $\rho\ne 0$ and general $\mu(y)$, but this would probably require re-writing the whole of \cite{Dav88} for the more general case when $\mc{A}\ne 0$ to prove this rigorously ( \cite{Dav88} only deals with the self-adjoint case when $\mc{A}=0$).
+\sk \begin{rem} The gauge transformation trick here only works when the correlation $\rho=0$, unless we impose a specific functional form for $\mu(y)$, see subsection \ref{subsection:RhoNotZero} for details.
+We would expect a similar result to Theorem \ref{thm:SmallTCallsOTM} to hold for $\rho\ne 0$ and general $\mu(y)$, but to prove this would require re-writing the whole of \cite{Dav88} for the more general case when $\mc{A}\ne 0$ (\cite{Dav88} only deals with the self-adjoint case when $\mc{A}=0$).
 Otherwise, we could impose that the volatility is given by $f(y)$ for some bounded function of $y$, and use the Norris-Stroock \cite{NS91} tail estimate for the fundamental solution to the heat equation with a uniformly elliptic coefficients instead of the Davies estimate, but this type of model would not have realistic fat tail behaviour. \end{rem}

 \sk \sk